guinea-pigg/Pagination_in_API_Documentation/index.md

 - **Clear explanation**: The documentation gives straightforward explanations of pagination concepts, breaking down complex ideas into smaller portions of knowledge.

 - **Practical examples**: The documentation provides real-world examples that help understanding the API pagination concept better.

+The project is a good starting point to deepend the knowledge about API and API documentation.

 ### Get started